-With every pound, dollar or euro to be earned between now and next May likely to be crucial, today I take my annual early look at the likely qualification criteria and consider who might find themselves in danger over the coming months…
+With every pound, dollar or euro to be earned between now and next May potentially crucial, today I take my annual early look at the likely qualification criteria and highlight some of the names who could be in danger over the coming months.

 What is the provisional end of season ranking list?

-This differs from the official rolling world ranking list, which still includes points from the 2014/15 season.
-As this money is set to be removed throughout the course of this season however, for the purposes of this list I have already removed this money as we know that it will not count towards the race for next season’s tour places.
+This differs from the official rolling world ranking list, which still currently includes prize money from the 2015/16 season.
+As this is set to be deducted throughout the course of this season however, to provide the most accurate picture of the tour survival battle, this money has already been removed from the table as it will not count towards the race for next season’s tour places.

 How will tour places be decided?

-At the end of this season (ie after the 2016 World Championship), all players ranked outside of the top 64, who are not currently on the first year of a two-year tour card, or (in a change for this season), one of the top eight money earners during the 2016/17 season, not already qualified, will be relegated from the tour.
+At the end of this season (i.e. after the 2018 World Championship), all players ranked outside of the top 64, who are not currently on the first year of a two-year tour card, or one of the top eight money earners during the 2017/18 season, not already qualified, will be relegated from the tour.